Angatar/kubectl/README.md

 ## Kubectl version of d3fk/kubectl is the last stable version

-The **d3fk/kubectl:latest** image available from the Docker Hub is built automatically at least once per week (automated build on each change of this repo + automated build auto-triggered once per week) so that using the d3fk/kubectl image ensures you to have the last **stable** version available of Kubectl within 7 days max after its release.
+The **d3fk/kubectl:latest** image available from the Docker Hub is made with automated build auto-triggered every day so that using the d3fk/kubectl image ensures you to have the last **stable** version available of Kubectl within 24H max after its release.
 This last stable version of Kubectl is currently related to the last release of Kubernetes which is [reported Here](https://storage.googleapis.com/kubernetes-release/release/stable.txt).

 ## Previous Kubectl versions
 In case you require a previous version or simply a fixed version of Kubectl, the following tagged images are also made available from the Docker hub.
 In each of these images the version is fixed and won't be changed.
 These images are stable and won't be rebuilt in the future: